 It works out like this:

 The fee is therefore capped at $5,000.

-In as much, as they regulate the fees, not all lenders will charge you the maximum cost possible — there some lenders, based on the type of loan, who will offer you a rebate.
+In as much, as they regulate the fees, not all lenders will charge you the maximum cost possible — there some lenders, based on the kind of loan, who will offer you a rebate.
 If you want to find the best and lowest costs, you need to compare multiple offers.

 #03.
 Servicing Fees

 Every home loan needs servicing, and HECMs are no exception.